 Ready to plan your wedding day schedule?

 All laid out like this it probably is looking quite overwhelming, but if you take things step by step and work methodically through the day, it should all fall into place.
 And remember, you have help in the form of your venue coordinator, your wedding photographer, and all the other important professionals you’ve picked for your day.
-If you have a day-of coordinator, they’ll be looking after the timeline and do the worrying for you.
+If you have a day-of coordinator (like Leah from Encore Events) they’ll be looking after the timeline and do the work for you.
 You can work with them to plan out what’s happening if you need help to put it together.